Roast Turkey with Celery-Root Stuffing and Giblet Gravy

 - 2 tsp. freshly ground black pepper, plus more to taste

-- 1 bunch celery, trimmed and roughly chopped
+- 1 bunch celery, trimmed and coarsely chopped

-- 1 large celery root, peeled and roughly chopped
+- 1 large celery root, peeled and coarsely chopped

 - 3 tbsp. heavy cream